1. Early Computer Security

 2. US National Computer Security Center

 The US Department of Defense Computer Security Center (DoDCSC) was established by DoD Directive 5215.1, dated October 25, 1982, as "a separate and unique entity within the NSA."
-Roger Schell credits Steve Walker as an important influencer in DoD's creation of this agency.
-The Center was tasked with "the conduct of trusted computer system evaluation and technical research activities" and the creation of an Evaluated Products List.
-NCSC addressed the US military's concern with the cost of acquiring and maintaining special-purpose computer systems with adequate security for classified information.
+Roger Schell credits the late Steve Walker as an important influencer in DoD's creation of this agency.
+Donald MacKenzie describes a crucial 1980 meeting between Walker and Vice Admiral Bobby R. Inman, Director of the NSA, which led to the creation of the Center.
+[MacKenzie04] The Center was tasked with "the conduct of trusted computer system evaluation and technical research activities" and the creation of an Evaluated Products List.
+DoDCSC addressed the US military's concern with the cost of acquiring and maintaining special-purpose computer systems with adequate security for classified information.
 [DOD82]

 The late Melville Klein of NSA was appointed Director of the Center, and Col. Roger Schell Deputy Director.
 DoDCSC was renamed the National Computer Security Center (NCSC) in 1985.
 [Schell12] Among the 35 people initially assigned to the center were Dan Edwards and Marv Schaefer of NSA.

 2.1 Theory of Security Evaluation

 The basic idea behind NCSC's approach to security was that it was provided by a tamper-proof, inescapable reference monitor, as described by Roger Schell in the Anderson report.
 Abstractly, the reference monitor checked every operation by a subject on an object.